wp-plugins/sosh-icons/readme.txt

 The Icons which are used are FontAwesome Icons.

 = HINT: =
-> Try also the [webZunder open graph plugin](http://wordpress.org/plugins/webzunder/).By using the webZunder Open Graph Plugin, you can easily improve the presentation of your content in social networks like Google and Facebook and in search engine results.
+> Try also the [webZunder open graph plugin](http://wordpress.org/plugins/webzunder/).
+By using the webZunder Open Graph Plugin, you can easily improve the presentation of your content in social networks like Google and Facebook and in search engine results.
 >
 >You want to better monitor and control your social media activities?
 Then try it out the webZunder plugins in combination with webZunder.
 Simply try webZunder risk-free for 30 days and push on your own online marketing.
 >